GoogleContainerTools/container-diff/README.md

 Additionally, tarballs can be provided to the tool directly.
 Make sure your file has a valid tar extension (.tar, .tar.gz, .tgz).

+**Note**: container-diff does not support references images by Docker ID directly.
+If your image only has an ID in your local Docker daemon, you'll need to tag it using `docker tag` before using it with container-diff.

 ### Authentication

 Container-diff supports docker-credential-helpers for authentication when using a registry as an image source.